 Let’s explore what the budget means for UK SMBs before outlining how SMB owners can take advantage of the opportunities that it offers.
-By the way, if you are looking for help with accounting work for UK companies, so that you can focus on your business.
+By the way, if you are looking for help with accounting work for UK companies, leave it to our professional accountants, so that you can focus on your business.

 Fortunately, the furlough scheme isn’t over just yet for UK SMBs.

 Chancellor Rishi Sunak has extended furlough until 30 April 2021.
 The Government will continue paying 80% of employees’ wages, but by July, employers will be expected to pay 10% of their employees’ pay at a monthly cap of £2,500 per month.
 This will rise to 20% in August and September.

 This is a major lifeline for SMBs.
 With Britain still under lockdown for the time being, economic recovery will be slow going for a while yet.
 Thanks to this announcement, however, SMBs can subsidise large portions of their wage bill when it comes to paying furloughed employees.